poptip/twice/README.md

 ### Stweam#createPool([options])
 Creates an instance of a site stream pool.
-Automatically creates and removes site streams as needed respecting twitter's request demands. `client` must be an instance of ntwitter.
+Automatically creates and removes site streams as needed respecting twitter's request demands.
 Options defaults to

 ```js
 {